llpeterson/congestion/avoidance.md

 experiments show that unfairness among BBR flows is even possible.
 Another major focus is avoiding high retransmission rates, where in some cases as many as 10% of packets are retransmitted.

+### DCTCP

+We conclude with an example of a situation where a variant of the TCP congestion control algorithm has been designed to work in concert with
+ECN: in cloud datacenters.
+The combination is called DCTCP, which stands for *Data Center TCP*.
+The situation is unique in that a datacenter is self-contained, and so it is possible to deploy a tailor-made version of TCP that does not need to worry about treating other TCP flows fairly.
+Datacenters are also unique in that they are built using low-cost white-box switches, and because there is no need to worry about long-fat pipes spanning a continent, they typically do not have an excess of buffers.

+The idea is straightforward.
+DCTCP adapts ECN by estimating the fraction of bytes that encounter congestion rather than simply detecting that some congestion is about to occur.
+At the end hosts, DCTCP then scales the congestion window based on this estimate.
+The standard TCP algorithm still kicks in should a packet actually be lost.
+The approach is designed to achieve high-burst tolerance, low latency, and high throughput with shallow-buffered switches.

+The key is how DCTCP estimates the fraction of bytes encountering congestion.
+Each switch is simple.
+If a packet arrives and the switch sees the queue length (K) is above some threshold; e.g.,

+$$
+\mathsf{K} > (\mathsf{RTT} \times \mathsf{C})/7
+$$

+where C is the link rate in packets per second, then the switch sets the CE bit in the IP header.

+The receiver then maintains a boolean state variable, which we'll denote `SeenCE`, and implements the following simple state machine in response to every received packet:

+- If the CE bit is set and `SeenCE=False`, set `SeenCE` to True and send an immediate ACK.

+- If the CE bit is not set and `SeenCE=True`, set `SeenCE` to False and send an immediate ACK.

+- Otherwise, ignore the CE bit.

+The non-obvious consequence of the "otherwise" case is that the receiver continues to send delayed ACKs once every $$n$$ packets, even when receiving packets with the CE bit set.
+This has proven important to maintain high performance in a datacenter.

+Finally, the sender computes the fraction of bytes that encountered congestion during the previous observation window (usually chosen to be approximately the RTT), as the ratio of the total bytes transmitted and the bytes acknowledged with the ECE flag set.
+DCTCP grows the congestion window in exactly the same way as the standard algorithm, but it reduces the window propotional to how many bytes encountered congestion during the last observation window.